vishal-dcode/Filmoon-Movie-App/README.md

 ## 🌐 Live Demo

-You can check out the live demo of Filmoon at [filmoon-movie-app](https://filmoon-movie.netlify.app/)
+You can check out the live demo of Filmoon at <a href="https://filmoon-movie.netlify.app/" target="_blank">filmoon-movie-app</a>

 ![App Screenshot](https://i.ibb.co/FKK3GDf/Filmoon-Preview.png)